SteveMyrsinias/Trivago/README.md

 We group the rows from the original dataset by user id, on top of that we compute:

-1. The total duration of the user by getting the fist and the last timestamps
+1. The total duration of the user's session by subtract the last timestamp from the fist timestamp.
-2. The steps that the user proceeded in order to click-out
+2. The total steps that the user proceeded.
-3. The device that the user used
+3. The device that the user used for the search.
-4. The city name of the search context
+4. The current city of the search context.
+5. The current country of the search context.
-5. The country platform that was used for the search, e.g. trivago.de (DE) or trivago.com (US)
+6. The country platform that was used for the search, e.g. trivago.de (DE) or trivago.com (US)
-6. The platform of the search context
-7. The actions that the user proceeded before click-out
+7. The total count of filters tha user proceed in a session.
-8. The sum of the filters that user user within a session
+8. The sum of the impression was shown when the user click-out.
-9. The median of the hotel's prices
+9. The median of the hotel's prices that displayed in user.
-10. The sum of the impression when the user click-out
-11. The sum of all the facilities that hotels are offering
+10. The sum of all the facilities that hotels are offering .
+11. Create a column for each type of action and count the total action of them.
+12. Create a target column to idicate if the user click out or not.

 The generated csv from generateCsv.py (see on data folder export_dataframe.csv) consist of the following features:

 1. durationOfSession
 2. steps
 3. device
-3. city
+4. city
-3. country
+5. country
-4. platform
+6. platform
-4. current_filters
+7. current_filters
-5. impressions
+8. impressions
+9. priceMean
-5. hotel Facilities
+10. hotel Facilities
-6. interaction item image
+11. interaction item image
-7. search for poi
+12. search for poi
-8. filter selection
+13. filter selection
-9. interaction item info
+14. interaction item info
-10. search for destination
+15. search for destination
-11. interaction item rating
+16. interaction item rating
-12. change of sort order
+17. change of sort order
-13. interaction item deals
+18. interaction item deals
-14. search for item
+19. search for item
-15. target
+20. target

 Gradient Descent
 Correlation matrix